 You can borrow a small amount, say somewhere between $5,000 and $50,000.
 That’s too little for a bank loan.

 Repayment is always affordable.
 Fixed monthly loan payments can be a hardship if your income fluctuates.
 MCA payments are a fixed percentage instead.
-If you have a lot of credit card sales, the payment is higher.
-If sales are low, so is your payment.
+If you have a lot of credit card sales, the payment is higher and if sales are low, so is your payment.
 If something terrible happens (remember Superstorm Sandy?) and you’re out of business temporarily, payments stop during that time.

 BUT, ON THE FLIP SIDE . . .